markjaquith/markdown-on-save/readme.txt

 * Fixed a regex bug that could break current menu highlighting. props skarab

 == Upgrade Notice ==
+= 1.1.5 =
+Update to fix issues with slashes disappearing.

+= 1.1.4 =
+Upgrade to use Markdown over XML-RPC (use <!--markdown--> to enable it)

 = 1.1.3 =
 Upgrade to fix the bug that caused "titles" in links to fail parsing and to disable the visual editor in Markdown mode